glinchflash/sockets-chatroom/README.md

 ### own nice to haves
-- hover over text on buttons to show keybinding shortcut
+- -[x] hover over text on buttons to show keybinding shortcut
-- shift+Enter to send to self
+- -[x] shift+Enter to send to self
+- -[x] put chatbox into scroll box
+- -[x] make chatbox go to latest message automatically
+- -[x] make chatbox stop going to latest message when scrolling
+- -[ ] be able to go to new line (break line) in chat

 ### What did I learn